lancelote/TDD_book/README.md

 Code for "Test-Driven Development with Python" book by Harry J.W.
 Percival

+I've done a lot of "personal preference" tweaks so be aware to use my code for references, but feel free to [contact me](mailto:karateev.pavel@ya.ru) instead.

 ## ToDo List

 - [ ] Check native test runners